API QUTE - Ultrasonic Testing Examiners (Detection)

 Are you qualified to take the API QUTE exam?

-The API Qualification of Ultrasonic Testing Examiners certification programs (QUTE, QUSE, QUPA, QUSE-PA and QUTE-TM) are open to any applicant with a current or previous certification in ASNT UT Level II, Level III, or equivalent.
+The API Qualification of Ultrasonic Testing Examiners certification programs (QUTE, QUSE, QUPA, QUSE-PA, and QUTE-TM) are open to any applicant that currently holds a Level II or above in one or more of the following: ASNT, CGSB, PCN, or any other ISO 9712 accredited NDE certification.
 The minimum experience required MUST be documented on your application.

 Candidates will need to successfully complete a performance demonstration examination for their specific program.